US Postal Junk Mail Service

 San Francisco recently passed a resolution calling for a do-not-junk-mail list.
 I’ll be signing up.

-14 thoughts on “US Postal Junk Mail Service”
+14 responses to “US Postal Junk Mail Service”

 1. In the UK we have schemes called MPS and TPS (Mailing Preference Service and Telephone Preference Service) and I can certainly confirm that being on their block lists stops almost all of the addressed junk mail and junk phone calls.
 The only junk phone calls I get now originate from auto-diallers in the US, thanks guys.
 Any company with which one has a proper relationship can still send letters of course, but most big campanies now understand that they don’t win friends by annoying their customers who have stated a “no junk” preference on their forms.